After Facebook event, a dot-com boom-scaled party

 Those lucky enough to score an invite were ferried in private buses to a graffiti covered warehouse that Parker had converted into a lavish den of decadence, with spit-roasted pigs, sashimi bars, ice-chilled Dungeness crab and multiple, free-flowing cocktail bars.

-Parker, who was famously portrayed by Timberlake as the hard-partying Internet entrepreneur in 2010's "Social Network" film, gave a short talk on stage alongside Spotify CEO Daniel Elk to kick things off.
+Parker, who was famously portrayed by Timberlake as the hard-partying Internet entrepreneur in 2010's "Social Network" film, gave a short talk on stage alongside Spotify CEO Daniel Ek to kick things off.

 But this was no ordinary press conference.
 Media types were seated in a special "press" area -- only in lieu of the traditional pen and paper pad typically provided in press sections, each seat was outfitted with a hefty bottle of tequila and a bucket of ice.